-Summary : Immerse yourself in a complete Antarctic experience on this expedition with opportunities to explore the Falkland Islands, South Georgia, and the Antarctic Peninsula.
+Summary : This voyage is the complete Antarctica experience with opportunities to explore the Falkland Islands, South Georgia, and the Antarctic Peninsula.
 South Georgia adds another dimension to your Antarctic adventure.
 This historic island offers superb photographic opportunities, vast king penguin colonies, fur and elephant seals, and the chance to follow in the wake of one of the great heroes of Antarctic exploration: Sir Ernest Shackleton, who is buried in Grytviken at the foot of South Georgia’s mountain range.
 On the Falkland Islands, spend time leisurely hiking to penguin rookeries and other unspoiled wildlife habitats, or perhaps stroll the village streets of charming Port Stanley.
 Polar diving option available.

 Activities : Birding, Child-Friendly, Culture, Diving, Hiking, Triple/Quad Cabins

 Embark the vessel in the afternoon and sail through the scenic Beagle Channel.

 As you sail toward the Falklands, keep an eye out for several species of albatrosses, storm petrels, shearwaters and diving petrels.
 The waters here are rich in krill, making them a favorite with local wildlife searching for food.

 Spend the whole day on the fascinating western side of the archipelago.
 Hike along the shore of Carcass Island giving views of magellanic and gentoo penguins, but also numerous waders and passerine birds are present.
 On Saunders Island, observe four species of penguins: gentoo, king, magellanic and rockhopper.
 You can also see black-browed albatrosses and king cormorants.